kaycebasques/biodigitaljazz/systemantics.rst

 *2024 Jan 25*

 `Systemantics <https://en.wikipedia.org/wiki/Systemantics>`__ is a silly little book by John Gall with some interesting ideas about how systems (barely) work and why they fail.
 Below is a summary of the book's axioms.

 (The sentences in bold are mostly verbatim from the book; I edited a few.
-Sentences in quotes are also from the book.
+Full sentences in quotes are also from the book.
 Everything else is my own.)

 **Systems In General Work Poorly Or Not At All**.
 There is no single, hidden defect that's preventing your complex system from working; failure to function